Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 7. Compliance Management – process of ensuring compliance with legal requirements related to employment practices such as labor laws.

-8. Exit Management – process of managing the departure of an employee from an organization in a way that ensures their transition is smooth.
+8. Exit Management – process of managing the departure of an employee from an organisation in a way that ensures their transition is smooth.

-These processes are interdependent in many cases, as changes in one can impact others significantly; hence organizations keep a checklist for each to maintain consistency in their implementation across all departments.
+These processes are interdependent in many cases, as changes in one can impact others significantly; hence organisations keep a checklist for each to maintain consistency in their implementation across all departments.

 TAT for each process completion

-TAT (Turnaround Time) for process completion in HR depends on the type of process and the organization’s policies.
+TAT (Turnaround Time) for process completion in HR depends on the type of process and the organisation’s policies.
 Here are some examples of typical TATs for different HR processes:

 1. Recruitment and Selection – TAT for screening job applications may take between 2-4 weeks; scheduling interviews can take another week, conducting assessments may take 1-2 weeks, and finalizing an offer can be done within a week.